deeptools/deepTools/docs/content/help_glossary.rst

 * typical file extension: .bam
 * *binary* file format (complement to :ref:`SAM`)
-* contains information about sequenced reads *after alignment* to a reference genome
+* contains information about sequenced reads (typically) *after alignment* to a reference genome
 * each line = 1 mapped read, with information about:
-    *  its mapping quality (how certain is the read alignment to this particular genome locus?)
+    *  its mapping quality (how likelihood that the reported alignment is correct)
-    *  its sequencing quality (how well was each base pair detected during sequencing?)
+    *  its sequencing quality (the probability that each base is correct)
-    *  its DNA sequence
+    *  its sequence
     *  its location in the genome
     *  etc.
 * highly recommended format for storing data